 Nutty as it sounds, logging in from your phone versus a laptop can reduce the intimidation factor of Zoom-like meetings.
 Why?
 That same aforementioned piece from The Wall Street Journal noted "that images of framed heads of varying sizes are disconcerting... audiences are particularly sensitive to images of people, especially when they are too big and too close.
 In an early study of physiological responses to media, researchers at Stanford found that larger screens — 56 inches compared to 13 inches — activate the sympathetic nervous system associated with the fight-or-flight response — likely in part because they made images look closer and more threatening."

 While it's important to participant, it's not necessary to be a star player during every meeting.
 Vaile Wright, the American Psychological Association's director of clinical research and quality, told USA Today that fatigue sets in because telemeetings "require more focus and mental energy than a face-to-face meeting might."
 She added: "It's this pressure to really be on and be responsive."

 Even if your desk is your kitchen counter, you need to stretch.
-Try these eight simple desk stretches that take less than a minute, suggests Dylan Craig, PT, DPT, Director of Sports Medicine and Fitness for THE WELL.
+Try these eight simple desk stretches that take less than a minute, suggests physical therapist Dylan Craig, DPT.
 Even better, get up and walk around between every call — or, if you don't absolutely need to have your camera turned on for every meeting, stroll around your home during the call.